Anne Imhof

-Anne Imhof (born 1978 in Giessen, Germany) is a German visual artist, choreographer, and performance artist who lives and works between Frankfurt and Paris.
-She is best known for her endurance art, although she cites painting as central to her practice.
+Anne Imhof (born 1978 in Giessen, Germany) is a German visual artist, choreographer, and performance artist who lives and works between Frankfurt, Paris and Los Angeles.
+She is best known for her endurance art (also known as durational performance), although she cites painting and drawing as central to her practice.

-Life

-Imhof was born in Giessen and grew up in Fulda.
-She received private drawing lessons from a teacher at a boarding school in England.
-She moved to Frankfurt, living in a commune and making music in her twenties.
-She worked as a bouncer for a club called Robert Johnson.
-She graduated from the Städelschule in Frankfurt in 2012.
+In 2015, she was awarded the Preis der Nationalgalerie.
+In 2017, she received the Golden Lion for her work Faust at the German Pavilion at the Venice Biennale and was ranked No.1 on Monopol's Top 100 list.

+She was a visiting professor at the Academy of Fine Arts Munich in 2015.

+Early life and education